 Yandex Cloud

 A request handler is a method used to process each .NET Core function call.
-When creating a function version, you should specify the entry point, i.e., the name of the class containing the handler, e.g., FunctionNamespace.Handler.
-The handler file name must not have the . character before the extension and preceding the name of the directory the handler resides in, e.g., .handler.cs or .test/handler.cs.
+When creating a function version, you must specify the entry point, i.e., the name of the class containing the handler, e.g., FunctionNamespace.Handler.
+The handler file name must not contain any . before the extension or at the beginning of the handler directory name, e.g., .handler.cs or .test/handler.cs.

 Note

 At any given time, a single function instance processes only one request.
-This allows you to use global variables without having to provide data integrity control.
+This allows you to use global variables without the need to ensure data integrity control.

-Depending on the programming model, the handler can accept and return different data.
-For more information about this and available ways to set the request handler, see the relevant section.
+Depending on the programming model, the handler can accept and return different types of data.
+For more information about this and available ways to set a request handler, see this guide.

 Was the article helpful?